During nattmal at Mead Hall, Eggpost has her sentence handed down.

 His dad was around, but Hiccup had only spotted him for a moment.
 Tonight he got to sit in his proper chair beside his father, and Gobber assured him anyone who tried to steal his seat would meet with a knock on the head.
 Good.
 He deserved to sit next to his dad after this mess, and Hiccup needed a good view of the sentencing.

 There was a stir in the crowd as the door opened and closed yet again.
-Eggpost Larssen entered the hall and the volume of talk decreased, then rose to an excited buzz.
+Cobweb Larssen entered the hall and the volume of talk lessened, then rose to an excited buzz.
 She was reduced from the definite young woman of this morning to a dismal girl who cowered.
-A young, stiff backed man with spots on his face walked in front of Eggpost while a hatchet-faced woman dragged her by the elbow.
+A young, stiff backed man with spots on his face walked in front of Cobweb while a hatchet-faced woman dragged her by the elbow.

-“That’s the husband and mother-in-law, Yakspit, with her, and it looks like they’re making sure she doesn’t run.”
+“That’s the husband and mother-in-law with her, and it looks like they’re making sure she doesn’t run.”
 Gobber told him.
 “She’s spent the afternoon under Yakspit’s care, and that woman’s tongue can cut grown men into pieces.
 After today, she might need it sharpened.”

 “Gobber.”
 This was supposed to be serious.
 “What else do you see?”